 “Successful careers are not planned.
 They develop when people are prepared for opportunities because they know their strengths, their method of work, and their values.”

-Don't try to change yourself.
+Don't try to change yourself to suit .
 Instead, concentrate on:

 If you do that, you can transform yourself from an ordinary worker into an outstanding performer....There are benefits in performing from our core being and knowing one’s self – as the Greek philosopher Socrates so rightly said 2500 years ago.
 To "Know Thyself" is everything.